 Why does it make sense to couple hydrogen with intermittent renewable energy sources?

 The world has reached a turning point in our understanding of energy.
 Solar and wind are the two fastest growing energy sources.
-While governments and industry increasingly understand that fossil fuels are a thing of the past, the challenge remains to make solar and wind useable when we need them.
-Variable renewables are competitive, and customers are increasingly demanding reliable, secure and independent energy supply from sustainable sources.
-Onsite green hydrogen production allows for complete green energy independence and security.
+While governments and industry increasingly understand that fossil fuels are a thing of the past, the challenge remains to make solar and wind usable when we need them.
+Variable renewable are competitive, and customers are increasingly demanding reliable, secure and independent energy supply from sustainable sources.
+On site green hydrogen production allows for complete green energy independence and security.
 A burgeoning global industry is taking shape around hydrogen’s potential as a storable fuel or energy carrier and many advantages over battery-electric technology result in hydrogen gaining traction with industry, environmentalists and leading governments.

 What are the losses over time through leakage when stored in a tank?
-Does hydrogen have an “expiry date”?
+Does hydrogen have an “expire date”?

 When properly stored, there are no losses.
 Unlike diesel for example, hydrogen does not have an expiry date and can be stored for years.

 Is hydrogen safe?

 Hydrogen is a flammable gas and like with any other gas, appropriate safety measures when handling it must be ensured at all time.
 Hydrogen’s properties make it safer to handle than commonly used fuels.
 It is non-toxic, and it is an element lighter than air, so, it will quickly disperse in case of a leak.
 When planning a hydrogen system installation, it is important to implement appropriate safety measures, such as ventilation and leak detection.

 How much hydrogen can be produced by Enapter’s electrolyser and how long does it take to fill a 500 L tank?